 Compliant → Supportive, Collaborative → Determined, Assertive → Forceful

 Formality: The drive for conforming to rules and structure

 Impulsive → Flexible → Serious → Strict, Vigilant

-*On this official PI document, page 53 shows a screenshot of some of the real adjectives showing up on the assessment, if you’re curious.
+*On this webpage, seen on a recruitment agency’s website, you will find a screenshot of the real adjectives showing up on the assessment, if you’re curious.